joshdbu/project3ENGR162/README.md

 # project3ENGR162
 ENGR162 Project3 Code

-This is where Josh will develop the maze solving model and this is where the robot code will eventually be hosted.
+This is where maze solving model will be developed and this is where the robot code will eventually be hosted.